Singapore Contract Law: Features & Structured Dispute Resolution

 Acceptance, consideration, and offer

-An agreement is made as per the law of contract in Singapore whenever:
+An agreement is made in Singapore whenever:

-1) One group offers an “offering” of a service or product,
+1) one group offers an “offering” of a service or product,

-2) The next person or party “acknowledges” the proposal, and
+2) the next person or party “acknowledges” the proposal, and

-3) Some kind of remuneration is exchanged between the sides.
+3) some kind of remuneration is exchanged between the sides.

 The offering must convey or indicate a commitment to be obligated by the proposal and not merely be a request, sometimes called an invitation to offer, to fulfill the required criteria.
 Showing goods with costs, for instance, is just an encouragement to deal, not a formal “offering.”